foundersandcoders/coursebook/src/course/syllabus/apprenticeship/projects/in-house-design/learning-outcomes.md

 ## UX and Design

+- Use design thinking techniques to explore a digital solution
-- Understand the place of UX in software development
+- Understand the importance of the user in software development
-- Where user testing fits in the cycle
+- Understand how to collect and be informed by user feedback
 - Understand the value of involving your users at every stage
-- Learn how to conduct user testing interviews
+- Learn how to conduct usability testing interviews
-- Use design thinking techniques to solve a problem
 - Learn to scope big problems into steps to find a viable solution

 ## Agile Workflow

-- What is Agile?
-- What is Scrum?
-- What is a sprint?
-- Sprint planning

-### Agile Development (SCRUM)
+- Experience an agile workflow
+- Understand how building products can be split into sprints
+- Be aware of the process to plan a sprint

-- Awareness of the different roles in Agile Development.
+- Be aware of the different roles in agile development
-- Appreciation of what each role adds to a project.
+- Appreciate the responsibilities of each role
+- Have an understanding of agile principles
-- Understanding of Agile principles & how they provide benefit to the software development cycle
+- Understand how agile methodology can provide benefit in the software development cycle
+- Know how to conduct and participate in a team standup

-### Sprints
+## Sprints

-- **Planning** Working with the client/PO to create _user stories_ and putting them into a prioritied _backlog_, then _estimating_ the capacity of the team using _story points_ and _sprint velocity_ to decide on realistic _sprint goals_.
+- Be able to break a project into user stories
+- Plan a backlog for a sprint
+- Manage a backlog of user stories
-- **Standup** (i.e. the _scrum_) a regular time each day for structured team feedback.
+- Know techniques for estimating the capacity of a team
-- **Review** Demonstrating a working iteration of the product and comparing that to the planned sprint goals.
-- **Retrospective** A Stop, Go, Continue session for the team, without the client present.
+- Know techniques for estimating the complexity of a user story